RobertJN64/TKinterModernThemes/README.md

 These themes can be added by creating a themed frame.
 A theme and mode (dark/light) can be specified.
-If you need multiple windows, all but one should be marked as topLevel.

 The frame for the app can be accessed by `self.root`, but WidgetFrames provide a cleaner alternative.